Last modified: Sat 07/19/2025

 I'm not sure when Neil deGrasse Tyson (NdT) came on the scene, but many people seem to like him and he's done well as a science popularizer.
 Over the years, however, I've come to regard NdT as more of a showman than a scientist as he seems to contribute less to the scientific conversation and more to the social scene.
-Still, I enjoy hearing his thoughts on some subjects, even if they're outside of his field of expertise.
+Still, I occasionally enjoy hearing his thoughts on some subjects, even if they're outside of his field of expertise.
+But, as others have noted, NdT seems like the type of person who would wake his whole family to tell them he's going to bed.

 Neil deGrasse Tyson, the scientist politician.